DennisPing/SFML-Painting-App/Readme.md

 ## Improvement

-I improved the CPU and Memory usage significantly by utilizing the GPU to render shapes and display them onto the screen while only consuming about 40% of the GPU on a 2018 Macbook Pro 13.
+I improved the CPU and Memory usage significantly by utilizing the GPU to render shapes and display them onto the screen with very low GPU cost on a 2018 Macbook Pro 13.

 ## Features